 The Conscious Caregiver: A Mindful Approach to Caring for Your Loved One Without Losing Yourself by Linda Abbit

-Linda Abbit, a veteran of the caregiving industry and founder of Tender Loving Eldercare, shares valuable advice on taking care of a loved one and handling all the dramatic life changes that come with it.
+Linda Abbit, a veteran of the caregiving industry and founder of Tender Loving Eldercare, shares valuable advice on taking care of a loved one and handling all the dramatic life changes and emotional challenges that come with it.

 You can buy the book at $16.99 as a paperback.